kk1708/market-segmentation-analysis/README.md

-# market-segmentation-analysis
+# Market Segmentation
- An analysis of customers and their buying habits
+An analysis of customers and predicting the class to which they belong too

+## Overview